-Variable Name Spaeth Name Normalizations direction HARDIR-BRYDIR varJusticeDirection (2)
+Variable Name direction Spaeth Name HARDIR-BRYDIR Normalizations varJusticeDirection (2)

 This variable indicates whether the justice cast a liberal or conservative vote.
 For the definitions of liberal and conservative, see variable decisionDirection.
 A missing value code indicates that the decisionDirection was unspecifiable or that that justice did not participate.